 I enjoy travel.
 Even with my Chicago staircase experiences.
 And I like traveling by air.
 Here are a few of my tips for air travel.

 - Purchase tickets well in advance.
 Choose your seat.
 We like Seat Guru, Seat Expert or Seat Maestro.

 - Check-in online to your flight early.
 Usually available 24 hours prior to flight.

 - Print out your boarding pass before leaving for the airport.
 Most hotels have a business center where you can do this.

 - Charge your cell phone and bring a charger.
-I also carry a portable charger and pack an extension cord.
+We also carry a portable charger and pack an extension cord for the hotel room.

 - In a 1 qt (or smaller) Ziploc bag have all carry on liquids in 3 oz (or smaller) containers.
 Have them handy to show at security checkpoints.

-- Buy snacks, water or any other drinks you’d like to take on board the plane with you after you’ve cleared security.
+- After you’ve cleared security, buy snacks, water or any other drinks you’d like to take on board the plane.

-- Sit comfortably at your departure gate where you can hear any announcements.
-You never know when a flight will be delayed or cancelled.
+- Wait comfortably at your departure gate where you can hear any announcements.
+You never know when a flight will be delayed or canceled.
 This is an announcement you don’t want to miss.
 Especially if you’re being sent to a different gate.

 - Use the bathroom one last time before boarding.